Coca Codo Sinclair Dam: Controversies and international relations

 The Coca Codo Sinclair Dam has drawn scrutiny for both construction flaws and its broader geopolitical implications.
-In December 2018, CELEC, Ecuador’s public electricity company, reported that 7,648 cracks were present in key areas of the plant.
+In December 2018, Electric Corporation of Ecuador (CELEC), Ecuador’s public electricity company, reported that 7,648 cracks were present in key areas of the plant.
 These defects were initially discovered in 2014, but a complete evaluation has been avoided due to the high cost of deconstructive inspection.

 The collapse of San Rafael Falls in 2020 triggered severe regressive erosion along the Coca River, threatening key infrastructure.
 This spurred bilateral cooperation between Ecuador and the United States.
 In May 2020, Ecuador activated a national task force to coordinate international assistance.

 In May 2021, CELEC initiated an international arbitration case against Sinohydro, the Chinese state-owned company that built the dam, alleging serious structural defects including substandard welding and improper materials.

 In July 2021, the U.S. Army Corps of Engineers conducted a site inspection, and by December 2021, Ecuador and the U.S. signed a memorandum of understanding for technical collaboration to monitor and mitigate erosion and protect the dam’s water intake.

 In January 2024, USGS scientists found that the erosion front had migrated upstream and was just 7 kilometers from the dam’s intake, posing an escalating risk.
 In June 2024, U.S. officials met with CELEC executives in Quito to coordinate erosion and sediment control strategies.

 On July 2, 2024, the plant was temporarily shut down due to sediment buildup.
 Ecuador imported power from Colombia to prevent outages.

+In April 2026, Ecuador reached a settlement with Power China over the defects.
+The deal gives Ecuador $400 million in compensation while it keeps ownership, but Power China will operate and maintain the plant for 25 years and handle repairs.

 The dam has become a focal point in the regional debate over Chinese infrastructure projects in Latin America.
 While earlier projections warned of possible collapse by 2022, the dam continues to operate under heightened international supervision and risk monitoring.